OleMussmann/nps/README.md

 - Build with `cargo build --release`.
 Dependencies needed: `gcc`, `cargo`
 - Copy or symlink the `target/release/nps` executable to a folder in your `PATH`, or include it in your `PATH`.

-## Automate Package Scanning (Optional)
+## Automatic Package Scanning (Optional)
-You can run `nps -r` (or `nps -e -r` for using the nix "experimental" features a.k.a flakes) every once in a while to refresh the package cache, or you can set up a systemd timer at regular intervals.
+Instead of running `nps -r` (or `nps -e -r` for using the nix "experimental" features a.k.a flakes) by hand every once in a while to refresh the package cache, or you can set up a systemd timer at regular intervals.
 If you automate it, make sure to do so with your local user environment.

 ```nix
 systemd.timers."refresh-nps-cache" = {